ElmarUhl/ElmarUhl/README.md

 1. Ben Eater in YouTube Channel: https://www.youtube.com/@BenEater
 2. WR Kits in YouTube Channel: https://www.youtube.com/@canalwrkits only in portuguish, but very good videos about electronics.

+## 🖥️ Programming

+1. Linus Torvalds GitHub: https://github.com/torvalds - There's a repository with the linux kernel inside this profile

 <!---
 ElmarUhl/ElmarUhl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->